U-boat Crew Casualties

 U-203, 11 Sep 1942

 The commander of U-203 (Kptlt.
-Rolf Mützelburg) died in a unique accident on 11 Sept.
-He had stopped the boat to allow the crew to swim in the sea, and as he dived from the conning tower the boat moved and he hit the saddle tank and was seriously injured.
+Rolf Mützelburg) died in a unique accident on this day.
+He had stopped the boat to allow the crew to swim in the sea, and as he dived from the conning tower, the boat moved and he hit the saddle tank, suffering serious injuries.
 He died the next day.

 U-515, 20 Sep 1942